eddyerburgh/blog/_posts/2017-02-08-unit-test-vue-components-beginners.md

 The components directory will hold your components.
 The test directory will hold the test files, and the build directory will hold the webpack config file.

-First, you'll write a simple passing test.

-### Getting started

 Open the command line and change your current directory to the root of the project.
 (Note: If you don't know how to change your working directory, check out <a rel="noopener" href="http://askubuntu.com/a/520794" target="_blank">this stackoverflow answer</a> for linux/mac and <a rel="noopener" href="http://www.digitalcitizen.life/command-prompt-how-use-basic-commands" target="_blank">this guide</a> for windows).

-When you're in the directory, run:
+When you're in the directory, bootstrap an npm project with the following command:

 ```
-npm init
+npm init -y
 ```

-And follow the prompt (you can just press enter to each question).
-This generates a package.json.
-Make sure it exists in the root of your project before we move on.

-### Mocha and chai

-Before you add any tests, you need to learn about Mocha and Chai.
+Before you add any tests, you need to learn about Mocha.

+### Mocha

 Mocha is a *test framework*.
 You define tests in a file and run them from the command line with mocha.
 Mocha detects tests that throw errors and reports them to you.